They've already built the bunker

 I have seen speculation online that the tunnel also runs to the Pentagon.
 Maybe, but I don't see evidence of it.
 Certainly, the Pentagon was gut renovated between 1998 and 2011—in addition to the total rebuild of the section destroyed during 9/11.
 If a shaft similar to the one built at the Naval Observatory was constructed, it could have been concealed in the renovation, even occurring under the existing building itself.
 This is pure speculation.

-How does the Ballroom fit into this?
+How does the ballroom fit into this?

 Per the GSA rep's comments from 2010 and Trump's from 2026, I believe that whatever continuity of operations work is being done as part of the ballroom project, it has been planned since 2001.